What it’s like to watch Tom Hooper’s ‘Cats’ as the world’s biggest ‘Cats’ superfan

 “This is Tom’s vision and, really, it’s Tom’s movie,” Lloyd Webber announced from the stage of Alice Tully Hall, minutes before the premiere of the seven-years-in-the-making adaptation.
 Indeed, though the music and words remain virtually untouched from the stage version, this Cats is a different breed entirely.

 Toward the end of the film, Idris Elba‘s character, the devilish cat named Macavity, manages to get himself stranded atop Nelson’s Column in the middle of Trafalgar Square.
 It’s a plot twist that seems engineered to give audiences a precipitously sweeping view of the city.
 It should have been awesome.
-But as I watched Elba caterwaul atop Nelson’s bicorn hat, I couldn’t help but think, So this is the way the film will end.
+But as I watched Elba caterwaul from Nelson’s bicorn hat, I couldn’t help but think, So this is the way the film will end.
 Not with a bang, but a whimper.